CN3ves/5-/docs/test1.md

 ___

 <center><i>Over the last half-year you’ve learned <u>Elaria Feywing</u> is intense, but fair and encouraging.
 Though The Master is over eight centuries old, her elf blood keeps her thin, lithe, and youthful which allows her to enforce your rigorous training regimen.
-You are each learning different skills in magic, combat, and more, but you all take your meals together.</i></center><br/>

-<center><i>You are sitting at a long dining table enjoying a hot breakfast together.
+You are each learning different skills in magic, combat, and more, but you all take your meals together.\n\nYou are sitting at a long dining table enjoying a hot breakfast together.
 Elaria puts down her porridge spoon and stands up, looking you all in the eye, her golden hair framing her own green orbs.
 She cracks a smile as she begins speaking.</i></center>

 **Elaria Feywing**: “It is time for your first test in real combat.
 We have a rat infestation in the basement.
 A giant rat infestation.
 I managed to get them contained in the larder, but they’ll soon eat through all our supplies and the door itself if you don’t go down there to exterminate.”
 *Her green eyes twinkle with mischievous delight as she adds,*